hbkworld/streaming-spec/axes.md

 ### A Simple Counter

+This is for counting events that are not equidistant in time.

 - The value is expressed as a base value type
 - The count value is equidistant with an increment of 2, it runs in one direction
 - The device sends an initial absolute value.